vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 # Shared Data

 Sometimes it makes sense to allow different verticles instances to share data in a safe way.
-Vert.x allows simple *Hash* and *Set* data structures to be shared between verticles.
+Vert.x allows simple *Map* and *Set* data structures to be shared between verticles.

 There is a caveat: Vert.x ensures that objects are copied where